Identification-aware Markov chain Monte Carlo: Introduction

-This paper advocates the importance of identification analysis even for Bayesians by showing that knowledge of observationally equivalent parameter values help overcome the challenges of sampling from complex multi-modal posteriors.
-We propose a new MCMC approach that exploits the knowledge or computability of the set of observationally equivalent parameters and can attain a faster rate of convergence than the existing major MCMC algorithms.
-Our approach introduces an innovative "teleportation" step, where the chain moves directly to an observationally equivalent point in the state space, bypassing low-probability regions or distant valleys that traditional incremental updates often struggle to cross.
-This teleportation step exploits the knowledge of observationally equivalent parameters, which we assume available by identification analysis, ensures efficient exploration of flat regions, multiple modes or disconnected neighborhoods, and it can be integrated into any Markov chain-based method, including MH, HMC, or the mutation steps in SMC.
+This paper argues that identification analysis is crucial even for Bayesians, and shows that explicit knowledge of observationally equivalent parameter values can be used to overcome the challenges of sampling from complex multi-modal posteriors.
+We propose a new ``identification–aware'' MCMC approach that exploits the knowledge or computability of the set of observationally equivalent parameters and can attain faster convergence than widely used MCMC algorithms.
+The key innovation is a \textit{teleportation} step: the chain moves directly to an observationally equivalent point in the state space, bypassing low-probability regions or distant valleys that incremental updates struggle to cross.
+By construction, this teleportation step preserves the target posterior while ensuring efficient exploration of flat regions, multiple modes, or disconnected neighborhoods.
+Our approach treats teleportation as a modular component that can be integrated into any Markov chain–based method, including MH, HMC, or the mutation steps in SMC.
 Our method combines teleportation with a standard MCMC-type transition (e.g., MH or HMC updates) to refine the position locally.
-This scheme leverages both directed global jump and fine-tuned adjustments, allowing the algorithm to balance global exploration with local optimization, and ultimately facilitating more efficient sampling in complex, multi-modal environments.

-This procedure allows the algorithm to sample efficiently in high-dimensional, multi-modal environments without requiring an exponentially increasing number of points as the dimension grows.
-The specific implementation of our method depends on the structure of the set of observationally equivalent parameters, which may form a finite set, a varying set, or a low-dimensional manifold.
-We provide theoretical guarantees that our method outperforms standard MCMC approaches in terms of the speed of convergence to multi-modal target posterior distributions.
+This scheme leverages both directed global jumps and fine-tuned local adjustments, allowing the algorithm to balance global exploration with local optimization and to sample effectively from high-dimensional, multi-modal posteriors without requiring an exponentially increasing number of evaluations as dimension grows.
+The specific implementation depends on the structure of the observationally equivalent set, which may be finite, of varying cardinality, or a low-dimensional manifold.
+We provide theoretical guarantees that, in such settings, our identification–aware sampler improves convergence rates relative to standard MCMC approaches.

-These features of our proposal are particularly valuable for many macroeconomic models, including SVMA, which we use as an illustration in this paper.
-By combining a deeper economic understanding of observational equivalences with advanced sampling techniques, our approach enables more reliable and efficient inference in complex, high-dimensional economic applications.